France-ioi/algorea-devdoc/items/ui-workflow.md

 ### Participant (team participation)

 For all the services mentioned in this guide, the item `results` are identified by their `attempt_id` and `item_id`.
 In practice results are also identified by the their `participant_id`.
-The participant is by default the current user, except if the `team_id` query parameter is given, in which case the given id is used as participant (after verifying the user is part of this team).
+The participant is by default the current user, except if the `as_team_id` query parameter is given, in which case the given id is used as participant (after verifying the user is part of this team).

 ### Loading the components